evilnick/evilnicksbigbagofdocs/IN_PROGRESS/OPENSTACK/openstack-outline.md

 juju add-relation swift-proxy swift-storage juju add-relation swift-proxy keystone
 ```
-Finally, the output of juju status should show the all the relations.
+Finally, the output of juju status should show the all the relations

-Section
-Add relations between the OpenStack services
-Status
-PENDING | DONE
-Comments
-If there are issues or comments worth pointing out include them here, if not leave it blank.